rethinkdb/www/_posts/2016-03-30-rethinkdb-performance-report.md

 **Notes:**

 * We were fortunate enough to receive free credits from Rackspace to perform the majority of these tests and are very grateful for their contributions to open source software.
-All of [Rackspace’s OnMetal offerings can be found here][rackspace].
+All of [Rackspace’s OnMetal offerings can be found here](https://www.rackspace.com/cloud/servers/onmetal).
-* We have published all relevant performance testing code and final results in the [rethinkdb/preformance-reports repository on Github][perf-reports-repo]
 * We’d love to answer any questions you have about these tests.
-Come join us at [http://slack.rethinkdb.com][slack] and feel free to ask more specific questions we don’t answer here by pinging @danielmewes or @dalanmiller.
+Come join us at [http://slack.rethinkdb.com](http://slack.rethinkdb.com) and feel free to ask more specific questions we don’t answer here by pinging @danielmewes or @dalanmiller.
-* Recently, the team behind BigchainDB - a scalable blockchain database built on top of RethinkDB - has benchmarked RethinkDB on a 32-server cluster running on Amazon's EC2.
-They measured throughputs of  more than a million writes per second.
-Their conclusion: "There is linear scaling in write performance with the number of nodes".
-The full report is available at [https://www.bigchaindb.com/whitepaper/][bigchaindb]
+* Recently, the team behind BigchainDB – a scalable blockchain database built on top of RethinkDB – has benchmarked RethinkDB on a 32-server cluster running on Amazon's EC2.
+They measured throughput of more than a million writes per second.
+Their conclusion: "There is linear scaling in write performance with the number of nodes."
+The full report is available at [https://www.bigchaindb.com/whitepaper/](https://www.bigchaindb.com/whitepaper/)
+* We also recently employed Kyle Kingsbury, known to the Internet as [Aphyr](https://twitter.com/aphyr), as an independent researcher to evaluate RethinkDB cluster and consistency guarantees.
+He wrote [a pair of blog posts on how he tested and confirmed RethinkDB clustering and consistency guarantees](https://aphyr.com/tags/RethinkDB).

 [analytical]: /assets/images/posts/2016-03-15-analytical.png